Aquafina-water-bottle/jp-mining-note/docs/docs/updating.md

 1. As always, create a [backup](faq.md#how-do-i-backup-yomichan-settings)
     of your Yomichan settings, just in case.
-1. After running `install.py --update`, create a temporary copy of the note by: <br>
+1. After installing the note update, create a temporary copy of the note by: <br>
     `Tools` <br>
     →  `Manage Note Types` <br>
     →  `Add` <br>